-If you are accustomed to the structure of the Product List, the Product Terms will look very familiar.
-Like the Product List, the Product Terms is organized around Product Entries.
+The Product Terms is organized around Product Entries.
 The Product Entries provide information specific to a product and point you to other relevant content in supporting sections of the document (for example, Universal License Terms or the Software Assurance Appendix).
-Product Entries provide Program Availability (table moved from Product List), Product Conditions (also from Product List), Use Rights (from Product Use Rights), and Software Assurance terms (from Software Assurance Appendix in Product Use Rights and Software Assurance section of Product List).
-The document is designed to be easier to use.
+Product Entries provide Program Availability, Product Conditions, Use Rights, and Software Assurance terms.
+The document is designed to be easy to use.
 For example, you can point to the blue text to display term definitions or click links in the document to go to relevant terms and conditions outside of the Product Entries.

-Like the Product List, the Product Terms will be updated monthly.
+The Product Terms will be updated monthly.
 These monthly updates enable the use rights to be aligned with price list availability.
-Previously, the Product Use Rights were updated quarterly, sometimes preceding price list availability by up to two months.

 The terms of your Volume Licensing agreement determine which license terms apply to the use of software.
-In some cases, the Product Use Rights in effect at signing an Enrollment govern use of all versions available as of that date and all licenses for those versions purchased during the Enrollment, regardless of the specific license order date.
-In other cases, the Product Use Rights in effect as of the order date govern use of software under licenses acquired.
+In some cases, the Product Terms in effect at signing an Enrollment govern use of all versions available as of that date and all licenses for those versions purchased during the Enrollment, regardless of the specific license order date.
+In other cases, the Product Terms in effect as of the order date govern use of software under licenses acquired.

 Downgrade rights (rights to use a prior version of a product) are granted as part of all the Volume Licensing agreements.
 However, you need to refer to the Microsoft Product Terms for particular downgrade paths for specific products because they may have migrated to other products or other editions.

 For more information, see the Volume Licensing brief for downgrade rights.